LukeBirkett/study-planner/817G5_Algorithmic_Approaches_to_Mathematics/weeks/week_1/README.md

 -  $A \cap B$ means: the intersection of sets $A$ and $B$.
 -  $A^c$ means: the complement of $A$.
 IE the set of things **not** in $A$.

+-

+- Injective: A function that maps every element of its domain to a unique element of the range is injective.
+In other words, no two elements in the domain map to the same element of the range.
+- Surjective: A surjective function maps something in the domain onto every element of the range.
+- Bijective: Injective and Surjective.
+If a function has an inverse, it will be bijective